Hi, I'm Miki 👋.

 Born in Novara, Italy 🇮🇹 in 1989, I studied computer engineering at Politecnico di Milano 🇮🇹 & UIC 🇺🇸.

 At Google, I co-authored 'strict-dynamic' in the CSP3 W3 specification, which now protects more than a third of the Internet's HTML traffic against Cross-Site Scripting (XSS) attacks.
 I deployed CSP and other web security features at scale across Alphabet following a full-cycle, data-driven approach.
-Internally, I built Security Signals, a framework that collects and processes web traffic logs alongside instrumentation of web frameworks, making web security properties measurable at scale.
+Internally, I built Security Signals, a comprehensive system providing security measurability for web services, deployed in a complex application ecosystem of thousands of web services handling traffic from billions of users.
+I am now leading an effort to define a common, domain-agnostic methodology for product security measurability across Alphabet.

 Other works include Rosetta Flash, a Pwnie Awards-nominated exploitation technique that abuses the Flash SWF format to bypass the Same Origin Policy and BitIodine, the first open source Bitcoin blockchain analysis framework, cited by around 450 academic publications.